Better bounds for matchings in the streaming model: Multipass approximation for matchings

 where we used \dualeqref{eq:int-1} to convert \dualeqref{eq:int-2} into \dualeqref{eq:int-3}.
 Thus, it is sufficient to lower bound $\int_0^k b^k(x)dx$ in order to analyze the approximation ratio, and we turn to bounding this quantity.

 First consider the case $k=1$.
-Fix $x\geq 0$ and consider vertices $v\in Q$ that have load at least $x$ -- there are at least $\int_x^\infty b^1(s)ds$ of them.
 For each such vertex $u$ consider its match $M(u)$.
-Since $u$ ended up at level at least $x$ after the first pass, its match $M(u)$ must have been at level at least $x$ when $u$ arrived, and levels are monotone increasing.
+Since $u$ ended up at level at least $x$ after the first pass, its match $M(u)$ must be at level at least $x$ after the first pass as well, as levels are non-decreasing.
 Hence, we have

 for all $x\geq 0$.
 This, however, together with \dualeqref{eq:int-1} can be shown to imply that $\int_x^\infty b^1(s)ds\leq |M|\cdot e^{-x}$ for all $x$.
-We immediately get using \dualeqref{eq:int-3} that the approximation ratio after one pass is at least $1-1/e$.
+We thus get using \dualeqref{eq:int-3} that the approximation ratio after one pass is at least $1-1/e$.

-Now suppose that $k>1$ and consider vertices $v\in Q$ that are at level at least $x$ after $k$-th pass, but were at a lower level after $(k-1)$-st pass.
+Now suppose that $k>1$ and consider vertices $v\in Q$ that are at level at least $x$ after $k$-th pass, but were at a lower level after $(k-1)$-th pass.
 There are exactly $b^k(x)-b^{k-1}(x)$ such vertices.
-Since these vertices $u$ were at level at least $x$ after $k$-th pass, their matches $M(u)$ must have also been at level at least $x$ when they arrived, implying that
+Since these vertices $u$ were at level at least $x$ after $k$-th pass, their matches $M(u)$ must have also been at level at least $x$ after the $k$-th pass, implying similarly to the above that